DirtDiglett/Pressure-for-Steam/README.md

 2. Extract the files in the ZIP folder to:
 	* Windows: the `Program Files (x86)/Steam/skins` folder
 	* Mac: right-click `Steam.app` and choose `show package contents` then go to - `/Contents/MacOS/skins`
+	* Linux: the `~/.local/share/Steam/skins/` folder
 3. You should also go ahead and install the Bebas Neue Bold font download it directly from [**FontFabric.com**](http://fontfabric.com/downfont/bebas.zip).
 Click *"Install"* on the window that pops up showing you what the font looks like, as that will make sure the skin displays properly.
+On Linux you may need to "install" the font manually instead by copying it to `/usr/share/fonts` (to install it system-wide) or `~/.fonts` (to install it only for the current user) and executing `fc-cache -fv` in a terminal.
 4. Open up Steam and open up the Steam Settings Window.
 Click on the Interface tab, and under the option that says *"Select the skin you wish Steam to use (requires Steam to restart)"*, click on the dropdown, and select *"Pressure-for-Steam-master"*.
 5. Now go ahead and restart the Steam client.
 The skin should now be applied.
 Have fun! :smile: